disintegrator/gulp-cache-buster/README.md

 ## See also

-- [gulp-hasher][1] which can be used with gulp-buster to obtain a mapping of asset paths and their md5 digests
+- [gulp-hasher][1] which can be used with gulp-cache-buster to obtain a mapping of asset paths and their md5 digests

 [1]: https://github.com/disintegrator/gulp-hasher